menu

 Demographics

-The per capita income in Philip in 2022 was $24,295, which is low income relative to South Dakota and the nation.
-This equates to an annual income of $97,180 for a family of four.
+The per capita income in Philip in 2022 was $26,224, which is low income relative to South Dakota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,896 for a family of four.
 However, Philip contains both very wealthy and poor people as well.

-Philip is a somewhat ethnically-diverse city.
+Philip is a very ethnically-diverse city.
 The people who call Philip home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Philip residents report their race to be White, followed by Native American.
-Important ancestries of people in Philip include German, Norwegian, Irish, African, and Swedish.
+Important ancestries of people in Philip include German, Norwegian, Irish, English, and African.

 The most common language spoken in Philip is English.
 Other important languages spoken here include Polish and Spanish.